tomersh/Train/README.md

 Train has grew up and it is now [AppleGuice](https://github.com/tomersh/AppleGuice).
 AppleGuice is a fully featured, high performance dependency injection framework.
-It is based on Train's core feature and concept but is 10x better.
+It is based on Train's core feature and concept but 10x better.

 Train
 =====